BLOG / Top 10 account manager KPIs for business development and growth

 Employee satisfaction is just as important as customer satisfaction.
 If employee morale is down and your team is burnt out, it can negatively impact your customer experience.
 With a strong understanding of employee satisfaction, you can ensure your team has the resources and support they need to continue to make meaningful connections with clients.

 The best way to measure employee satisfaction is to ask for feedback through a survey.
 You can also use the same net promoter score you’d use for customer satisfaction.
+To boost engagement and make the process more enjoyable, consider using a gamification platform like Spinify.
+Spinify can turn surveys and feedback into fun challenges with rewards, keeping your team motivated to provide valuable insights.

 Average Revenue Per User.